 Imagine a painting where the magentas scream, the greens glare, and coarse brushstrokes become more ominous the longer you look at them.
-Paintings like this, where the artist uses color, line, and visible techniques to evoke powerful responses from the viewer date from the early 20th century but continue expressive traditions that can be found throughout art’s history (see, for example, work by Francisco Goya).
-When capitalized as “Expressionism,” however, the term refers more specifically to an artistic tendency that became popular throughout Europe in the early 20th century.
+Paintings like this, where the artist uses color, line, and visible techniques to evoke powerful responses from the viewer date from the early twentieth century but continue expressive traditions that can be found throughout art’s history (see, for example, work by Francisco Goya).
+When capitalized as “Expressionism,” however, the term refers more specifically to an artistic tendency that became popular throughout Europe in the early twentieth century.
 Like many categories in art history, Expressionism was not a name coined by artists themselves.
 It first emerged around 1910 as a way to classify art that shared common stylistic traits and seemed to emphasize emotional impact over descriptive accuracy.
 For this reason, artists like Edvard Munch straddle the line between Post-Impressionist developments in late 19th century painting and early 20th century Expressionism.
 Likewise, the Fauves in France exhibited similar characteristics in their work and are often linked to Expressionism.

 Expressionism in Germany

-Though many artists of the early 20th century can accurately be called Expressionists, two groups that developed in Germany, Die Brücke (The Bridge) and Der Blaue Reiter (The Blue Rider), are among the best known and help to define the style.
+Though many artists of the early twentieth century can accurately be called Expressionists, two groups that developed in Germany, Die Brücke (The Bridge) and Der Blaue Reiter (The Blue Rider), are among the best known and help to define the style.
 Influenced in part by the spiritual interests of Romanticism and Symbolism, these artists moved further from the idealized figures and smooth surface of 19th century academic painting that can be seen in paintings by Lawrence Alma-Tadema, for example.
 Instead of depicting the visible exterior of their subjects, they sought to express profound emotional experience through their art.
 German Expressionists, like other European artists of the time, found inspiration in so-called “primitive” sources that included African art, as well as European medieval and folk art and others untrained in Western artistic traditions.
 For the Expressionists, these sources offered alternatives to established conventions of European art and suggested a more authentic creative impulse.

 In 1905, four young artists working in Dresden and Berlin, joined together, calling themselves Die Brücke (The Bridge).
 Led by Ernst Ludwig Kirchner, the group wanted to create a radical art that could speak to modern audiences, which they characterized as young, vital, and urban.
-Drawn from the writings of Friedrich Nietzsche, the 19th century German philosopher, the name “Die Brücke” describes their desire to serve as a bridge from the present to the future.
+Drawn from the writings of Friedrich Nietzsche, the nineteenth-century German philosopher, the name “Die Brücke” describes their desire to serve as a bridge from the present to the future.
 While each artist had his own personal style, Die Brücke art is characterized by bright, often arbitrary colors and a “primitive” aesthetic, inspired by both African and European medieval art.
 Their work often addressed modern urban themes of alienation and anxiety, and sexually charged themes in their depictions of the female nude.

 Their first exhibition was held in the showroom of a lamp factory in Dresden in 1906 for which they published a program of woodcut prints reflecting their interest in earlier traditions of German art.
 In the introductory broadsheet (above left), Kirchner made clear the group’s revolutionary intentions.
 He proclaimed,